RandomForestLearner

 algorithms use multi-threading differently and with different degree of

 efficiency.
-If None
+If |

-provided tuner.
-When using distributed training, the tuning is
+If set, automatically select the best hyperparameters using the provided tuner.
+When using distributed training, the tuning is distributed. |

-explicit_args: Helper argument for internal use.
-Throws if supplied
+Helper argument for internal use.
+Throws if supplied explicitly by the user. |

 hyperparameters